parijatlal/personal_website/content/home/wip.md

 #### Cooperatives and Competition: Evidence from India's Formal Manufacturing Sector

-#### Equilibrium Effects of Subsidized Public Services: Evidence from India's *Janani Suraksha Yojana*
+#### Equilibrium Effects of Subsidizing Public Services: Evidence from India's *Janani Suraksha Yojana*
 (with Utkarsh Kumar)

 #### Margins of Import Tax Evasion
 (with Michael Best, Nada Eissa, Joseph Okello, Sandra Sequeira, and Jakob Rauschendorfer)

-#### Withholding Taxes: Revenue, Efficiency, and Equity Implications for Developing Countries
+#### A Closer Look at Withholding Taxes: Implications for Services Trade, Revenue, and Equity
 (with Alexander Klemm and Li Liu)